0xMishee/malcontext/README.md

 ```

 ## Installation
-It's using cmake so you do you (～￣▽￣)～ Still very, very early in development so it's barebones atm.
+It's using cmake and vcpkg , so you do you (～￣▽￣)～ Still very, very early in development so it's barebones; which means we're on a "works on my PC" level.
 ```
 mkdir build
 cd build